Updated on January 26, 2023

 We will only collect, use, and share your personal information where we are satisfied that we have an appropriate legal basis to do so.
 Subject to your consent if required by law, we may collect the following types of personal information about you as relevant to the Services with which you are engaging:

-- Information about the products and services we provide to you
+- Commercial Information, including information about the products and services we provide to you and other information about your commercial activity;

-- Information you provide when you participate in any blog, community or forum on our Sites
+- Communications Contents and Metadata for any communication you may have with us, including correspondence transcripts, call recordings, and any information you provide when you participate in any blog, community or forum on our Sites; and

 We use your personal information to provide the Services.
 In providing the Services, we may use your personal information to: